jeb482/SparrowHawk/Readme.md

 ===========
 * Before running or debugging the plugin, make sure to get the .dll from openvr/bin/win64/openvr.dll and put it in the SparrowHawk bin directory.

+* Use NuGet Package Manager to set up MathNet.Numerics.